We sometimes forget

 The stories I tell are stories that speak to me – they make me laugh, or touch me in some way.

-(1st Rule of Storytelling: tell stories that you enjoy telling - stories that mean something to you!)
+(1st Rule of Storytelling: tell storiesyou enjoy telling, ones that mean something to you!)